 - How to exercise their rights

 To these ends, the organization has a privacy statement, setting out how data relating to individuals is used by the organization.

 The UK Data Protection Act (DPA) 1998 describes how organizations, including Relief International, must collect, handle and store personal information.
-The EU General Data Protection Regulation (GDPR) is designed to harmonize data protection laws across Europe and will be effective 25 May 2018.
+The EU General Data Protection Regulation (GDPR) is designed to harmonize data protection laws across Europe became effective 25 May 2018.
 In the United States, RI must comply with Delaware Code tit.
 6 $ 12B-101 et seq; The Health Insurance Portability and Accountability Act (HIPAA) (42 U.S.C.
 1301 et seq.) regulates medical information; and the California Security Breach Notification Law as well as other state laws.

 For questions or further information, please contact Relief International at [email protected].